-Rhythm Architecture has music people of any age want to hear more of, seen at museum and hotel grand openings, juried fine art fairs, golf and country clubs, corporate and municipal events, fine dining restaurants, fundraisers, VIP areas and private events.
+Rhythm Architecture has music people of any age want to hear more of, seen at museum and hotel grand openings, juried fine art fairs, golf clubs, corporate and municipal events, fine dining restaurants, fundraisers, VIP areas and private events.
 This act travels.
-Performances occur all over Florida, metropolitan Detroit in Michigan and Western Pennsylvania, mostly in the Pittsburgh area, Ohio, Indiana and Illinois.
+Performances occur in Florida, Michigan, Western Pennsylvania, Ohio, Indiana, and and Illinois.

 The background music repertoire is perfect for listening by candlelight, fireside, waterfall, or barefoot under the stars.

-Warm thoughtful contemporary Ibiza Island motifs from the Spanish Mediterranean mix with breezy NuJazz ballads from Brazil's windswept coastal beaches to create soft waves of sound, syncopated by R&B grooves dusted with a touch of soul slow dancers sucucumb to.
+Warm thoughtful contemporary Ibiza Island motifs from the Spanish Mediterranean mix with NuJazz riffs from Brazil's windswept coastal beaches to create soft waves of sound, syncopated by R&B grooves dusted with a touch of soul.
+Slow dancers sucumb to it.
 People love these sets.

-People dance by listening to the beat of the drums.
+People dance to the beat of the drums.

 Rhythm Architecture is like having a large drumline at your event.
-My 17 years drum corps marching experience adds electricity to any wedding, nightclub or dance club using drumline arranging techniques and advanced technical prowess to create unique textures and accent patterns.
-Tenor drum pitches are used to create interesting counter melodies or support the existing phrase.
-Unlike most DJs, the audience sees notes happen LIVE!
-Competition speed and drumline syncopatios always impress.
+My 17 years drum corps marching experience adds electricity to any wedding, nightclub or dance floor using drumline arranging techniques and advanced technical skills to add unique textures and accent patterns.
+Tenor drums are used to create interesting counter melodies or support existing phrasing.

 Rhythm Architecture is unique and versatile.